Supervised injection site: Australia

 The legality of supervised injection is handled on a state-by state basis.
 New South Wales trialed a supervised injection site in Sydney in 2001, which was made permanent in 2010.
-Victoria also opened a supervised injection site in Melbourne in 2018 on a trial basis; in 2020 the trial was extended for a further three years and a second site approved.
-The second site in Melbourne has now been delayed pending a review.
-The second site was slated to be placed in a building on Flinder's street which had previously housed Yooralla.
+After several years of community activism, Victoria agreed to open a supervised injection site in Melbourne's North Richmond neighbourhood in 2018 on a trial basis.
+In 2020 the trial was extended for a further three years, and the site remains open as of 2024.

+A second site for Melbourne's CBD was approved and was to be placed in a building on Flinders Street which had previously housed Yooralla.
+However, as of 2024, the site has been rejected by Premier Jacinta Allan who cited disagreements over location, preferring to set up a new community health and pharmacotherapy centre instead.